 In principle, transactions may be executed not only on regulated markets, such as Multilateral Trading Facilities (MTFs), but also at other places of execution (e.g., OTC transactions).
-If transactions are conducted by trading partners (brokers), the broker for a specific transaction will be selected from the existing broker lists (see the Appendix to the Best Execution Policy at www.rcm.at/'About Us' menu, 'Corporate Governance' submenu'), taking into account the above-mentioned execution criteria.
+If transactions are conducted by trading partners (brokers), the selection of a broker for a specific transaction occurs from the existing broker lists (see the Appendix to the Best Execution Policy at www.rcm.at/'About Us' menu, 'Corporate Governance' submenu), taking into account the above-mentioned execution criteria.